Hexaprotodon: Description

 The Asian species of Hexaprotodon, like the living hippopotamus (Hippopotamus amphibius), but unlike the pygmy hippopotamus are thought to have had a semiaquatic ecology, with their skull shape greatly resembling that of H. amphibius, with elevated orbits that allowed them to see above water while submerged.
 This lifestyle likely evolved independently in both Hexaprotodon and the genus Hippopotamus.
 In comparison to Hippopotamus, the mandibular symphysis is much more robust, the canine processes do not extend laterally outwards, and the molar teeth are lower crowned.
 The more slender and less massive postcranial skeleton compared to H. amphibius also suggests that Hexaprotodon was less adapted to walking in mud.
 Dental microwear suggests a grazing diet for Asian Hexaprotodon species, similar to H. amphibius.

+Bone measurements

+The size range of Hexaprotodon are within the range of Hippopotamus, with the transverse distal diameter of the tibia being 8.2 cm for H. sivalensis and 7.3 cm for H. sivalensis koenigswaldi, additionally there are several teeth of H. sivalensis reported from Masol, like specimen R10135 that has M1 sup DMD x DVL of 4.66 x 3.88 cm², and Masol 6 specimen that has M3 inf DMD that ranges from 7.8-6.1 cm and DVL that ranges from 4-2.75 cm.
+Later M. A. Khan reported a H. sivalensis mandible from Kashmir region, the specimen's p1 to m3 teeth length is about 34 cm, m1 to m3 length is about 16.2 cm and the m3 dimensions are 6.1 x 3.5 cm².

 Extinction

 Hexaprotodon was largely extinct by the Late Middle Pleistocene in Southeast Asia but survived in Sumatra into the early Late Pleistocene, with one tooth dated to around 70,000 years ago.
 The last known populations survived on the Indian Subcontinent to the very end of the Pleistocene, with among the latest dates being around 16,467–15,660 cal years Before Present from bones found in the Narmada River valley in central India.
 Fossil evidence from a late-surviving Indian Hexaprotodon indicates that it lived during a catastrophic drought caused by the latest Heinrich event, leading to an extremely weak Indian monsoon.
 It is thought that these drought conditions led to a heavy habitat fragmentation due to Hexaprotodon depending on aquatic habitats, prompting an extinction vortex.
 Humans may have also facilitated the extinction by hunting the hippopotamuses during this vulnerable state, although no evidence of hippopotamus butchery is known from the Indian subcontinent.